Operation Trikora: Infiltration from Post 103 Hanilo

 On 18 March 1962 at 15.15 from this post, on Gebe island, PG 300 consisted of 2 platoons and Command Company 191261, under the leadership of Lt.
 Nana attempt an infiltration to Waigeo.
-They were spotted by Dutch reconnaissance plane, and therefore was forced to land on Gag island, west of Waigeo.
+They were sighted by Dutch reconnaissance plane, and therefore was forced to land on Gag island, west of Waigeo.
 PG 300 was isolated and assaulted by Dutch forces.
-On 25 March 1962, planes from Indonesia Air forces engaged with Dutch Navy ship, that resulted in the ship on fire.
+On 25 March 1962, Indonesian Air force B-25 Mitchells (tail number M-434) engaged a Dutch Navy ship off Gag Island, setting the ship on fire.
 On 26 March 1962, Dutch forces landed in Gag island.
 The fighting from both forces lasted for a month.
 On 15 April 1962, Dutch forces began another sweeping operation on the island, however some PG 300 forces was able to move to the interior and to other coastal areas.
 Around 29 Gag islanders joined with PG 300 forces.

 On 20 April 1962, 2 platoons 191260 PG 300 under the command of Sergeant Major Boy Thomas travelled from Yu island to Tanjung Dalpele on Waigeo.
-They were spotted by Dutch reconnaissance plane, and therefore took refuge in Bala-Bala island for 2 hours before landed safely in Tanjung Dalpele.
+They were sighted by Dutch reconnaissance plane, and therefore took refuge in Bala-Bala island for 2 hours before landed safely in Tanjung Dalpele.

-On 15 July 1962, PG 500 under the command of Jonkey Robert Komontoy, consisted of 87 people travel from Gebe island to Waigeo.
+On 15 July 1962, PG 500 under the command of Jonkey Robert Komontoy, consisted of 87 people travelled from Gebe island to Waigeo.
 In Waigeo they met up with forces under Herlina Kasim which was a false flag unit.
 These 2 forces joined and enter Arugu Bay, northwest of Sorong.
 PG 500 enter Sausapor on 17 July 1962.
 Previous successful infiltration by PG 400 consisted of 200 people.
 This group movement was covered by Herlina forces on 12 August 1962.
-In Waigeo, Indonesian soldiers did not face fighting from Dutch forces as they rarely visit the island.
+In Waigeo, Indonesian soldiers did not encounter Dutch forces as they rarely visited the island.

-Infiltration from Post Wahal
+Infiltration from Post Wahai

 After the failed infiltration from Post 101, on 9 August 1962, Raider Corps Kodam XV under the leadership of Lt.
 Nussy landed in Misool.
-Another forces from Wahal on 11 August 1962 consisted of 46 members was forced to return after meeting with Dutch Navy Destroyer.
+Another forces from Wahai on 11 August 1962 consisted of 46 members was forced to return after meeting a Dutch Navy destroyer.
 However, after escorts from 5 Motorised Torpedo Boats (MTB), they were able to land on 12 August 1962.
-Those 5 MTB were engaged with Dutch forces consisted of 1 Frigate, 1 Destroyer, 1 Submarine, and 1 Neptune, however managed to return safely.
+Those 5 MTB were engaged with Dutch forces consisted of 1 frigate, 1 destroyer, 1 submarine, and 1 Neptune, however managed to return safely.